BlenderPythonCourse/01.IntroSetup/README.md

 + Dive STRAIGHT into next section while fresh.

 ---
-Find out more about our [Automate Blender with Python](https://www.udemy.com/blenderpython/?couponCode=GitHubDiscount).
+Find out more about our [Automate Blender with Python Course](https://www.udemy.com/blenderpython/?couponCode=GitHubDiscount).